joaomelo/calystone/README.md

 The top of the display vertical structure start at the route level.
 Routes are objects that define the SPA display entry points.
 The shape of the route objects are defined by the vue-router library API.

-The route will render a control component.
-The control component is the only level in the display module that knows about the app state.
+The route will render um or more control components.
+The control component is the only level in the display module that knows about the app overall state.
 Controls are able to read from data and dispatch commands to it.

+The route can combine controls from layout and specific features.
+Complex displays with multiple independent views can also be built with multiple controls also.

-Every route and control are followed by a page component.
+Every control is followed by a page component.
 Pages are what the user see in the end.
-They know nothing the app state.
+They know nothing about the app state.
 All data they need they receive as props and every signal they send is done by events.

 They receive and send data in the shape they need.
 Transformations must happen at the control leve before.